JuliaPlots/PlotlyJS.jl/docs/manipulating_plots.md

 consult the docstrings or (forthcoming) API documentation.

 !!! note
-    Be especially careful when trying to use `restyle!` to set a single attribute `k` on the `i`th trace to be an array `v`.
-See the docstring for `restyle!` for details and examples
+    Be especially careful when trying to use `restyle!` to set attributes that are arrays.
+The semantics are a bit subtle.
+Check the docstring for details and examples

 ## Subplots